Warning over ‘unsettling’ pension trend which could wipe out savings

 She added: “This will mean that the level of income you take will fluctuate so it can be a good idea to have a savings buffer to supplement your income during these times.
 We suggest having between one and three years of your essential expenses in an easy-access account.
 It’s also really important that you invest in line with your risk appetite.”

-“You can annuitise in slices and make use of higher annuity rates as you age while keeping the rest of your pension invested where it has the potential to grow,” said Ms Morrisey.
+“You can annuitise in slices and make use of higher annuity rates as you age while keeping the rest of your pension invested where it has the potential to grow,” said Ms Morrissey.

 Join our commenting forum